chorus12/mlops/src/mlflow/readme.md

     run_id="d16076a3ec534311817565e6527539c0")

     ```
-After registering model you can set model stage
+After registering model you can set model stage at model page
 ![](img/model.png)
 ## Model serving
 After you have registered an MLflow model, you can serve the model as a service on your host.